cysouw/diathesis/text/c07_participle.md

 - ^* Erst morgen wird dir geschenkt.
 :::

 There is a recurrent usage of the term *Reflexivpassiv* in the German grammatical literature [e.g. @eisenberg2006a: 131; @lasch2016: 119].
 This does not appear to be a special diathesis, but rather a side-effect of the occurence of a reflexive pronoun.
-For example, verbs with obligatory reflexive pronouns retain this reflexive pronoun in an impersonal passive, like *konzentrieren* 'to concentrate' [@next a], see [@sec:reflexive-obligatory-accusative-reflexive ff.].
-Also sentence constructions that include a reflexive pronoun because of another diathesis can be used with an impersonal passive (i.e. stacking of diatheses).
+For example, verbs with obligatory reflexive pronouns retain this reflexive pronoun in an impersonal passive, like *konzentrieren* 'to concentrate' [@next a], see [@sec:reflexive-obligatory-accusative-reflexive].
+Also, sentence constructions that include a reflexive pronoun because of another diathesis can be used with an impersonal passive (i.e. stacking of diatheses).
 For example *kümmern* 'to worry, to take care' [@next b] shows a conversive diathesis with an reflexive pronoun (see [@sec:reflexive-preposition-passive]) and retains this reflexive pronoun in an impersonal passive.
 Also regular 'self-inflicting' reflexive constructions can retain the reflexive pronoun.
-In summary, the *Reflexivpassiv* is not a separate phenomenon and the term should not be used.
+In summary, the *Reflexivpassiv* is not a separate phenomenon and the term should prefereably not be used.

 ::: ex
 - Die Regierung hat sich konzentriert auf die systemrelevanten Banken. \